Codecademy/docs/content/kotlin/concepts/hashmaps/terms/remove.md

 ---
 Title: '.remove()'
-Description: 'Used to remove a key-value pair from a HashMap'
+Description: 'Used to remove a key-value pair from a HashMap.'
 Subjects:
   - 'Computer Science'
 Tags: